 This intense shade of blue is neatly contained by the white walls and floor in the room.
 The colors of that chair, paired with the sloping ceiling and blue wall are reminiscent of a Van Gogh painting, don’t you think?

 Charming and clutter free, it’s the unobtrusive selection of furniture that allow for a clean feel.
 The built in wardrobes line the back of the room, and the bed is stacked with drawers in its frame.
 These little things make it easy for a room to keep neutral.
 However this room keeps the rest of the room muted so that the shelf above the bed can take center stage.

 From top floor down to bottom, it’s a house with solid wooden floors, charming collections, enjoyable colors and a family feel.
-It’s definitely a welcoming place, and I hope some of these tips have inspired you for your own interior projects.
+It’s definitely a welcoming place, and some of these tips can inspire you for your own interior projects.

 Don’t forget you can share this article easily with the Twitter and Facebook buttons at the top of this article!